 FORMAL UTILIZATION MANAGEMENT AND REVIEW (INTERQUAL).
 Formal review to ensure the efficiency of mental health operations and expenditures.

 The treatment teams utlize a multi-disciplinary approach to developing interventions.
 Members of the team include psychiatrists, psychologists, psychological examiners, mental health program specialists, nurses, social workers and shift commanders.
 All mental health services staff serves on the treatment team and also provides consultation to other institutional departments.
-Mental health staff also make regular visits to all segregation areas to ensure that inmates who need services receive them and to ensure that no inmate is placed in segregation solely because of mental illness.
+Mental health staff also make regular visits to all segregation areas to ensure that offenders who need services receive them and to ensure that no offender is placed in segregation solely because of mental illness.